brndnmtthws/nginx-echo-headers/README.md

-# nginx-echo-sleep
+# nginx-echo-headers

-A simple tool for simulating slow HTTP responses.
+A simple tool for debugging HTTP requests. nginx will return all request headers and body to the client.

-For the Docker image, see https://hub.docker.com/r/brndnmtthws/nginx-echo-sleep/
+For the Docker image, see https://hub.docker.com/r/brndnmtthws/nginx-echo-headers/